PlayFab/PlayFabMultiplayerUnreal/README.md

 - [General] Currently cross-play is only supported between Xbox consoles, PC Game Pass, Steam, Switch, and Sony PS4™/PS5™.
 Cross-play support between other platforms is coming soon.

-"PlayStation" is a registered trademark or trademark of Sony Interactive Entertainment Inc.
+"PlayStation" is a registered trademark or trademark of Sony Interactive Entertainment Inc.<br />
-"PS4" is a registered trademark or trademark of Sony Interactive Entertainment Inc.
+"PS4" is a registered trademark or trademark of Sony Interactive Entertainment Inc.<br />
 "PS5" is a registered trademark or trademark of Sony Interactive Entertainment Inc.